Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

 Subd.
 2c.
-License exemptions.
-A person does not need a turtle seller's license or an angling license:
+License exemptions. (a) A person does not need the licenses specified under subdivision 1:

-(1) when buying turtles for resale at a retail outlet;
+(1) when buying turtles from a licensed aquatic farm or licensed private fish hatchery for resale at a retail outlet or restaurant;

 (2) when buying a turtle at a retail outlet;

-(4) to take, possess, and rent or sell up to 25 turtles greater than four inches in length for the purpose of providing the turtles to participants at a nonprofit turtle race, if the person is a resident under age 18.
-The person is responsible for the well-being of the turtles.
+(3) to take, possess, and rent up to 25 turtles greater than four inches in length for the purpose of providing the turtles to participants at a nonprofit turtle race, if the person is a resident under age 18.
+The person is responsible for the well-being of the turtles; or

 (1) explosives, drugs, poisons, lime, and other harmful substances;